Date of Next Course: 17 and 18 October 2018

 Location: The Space Centre, Preston PR2 2TH

-Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Independent Children’s Physiotherapist
+Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Consultant Children’s Physiotherapist

 Some people don’t behave as we expect them to – not because they won’t, but because they can’t.

 Inefficient processing of sensory messages that come from their body and environment often cause this unexpected behaviour.
 These people may withdraw from physical contact, refuse to participate in typical classroom and playground activities, be unable to sit still in class, or respond in an unusual way to ordinary sensations such as touch, movement, sights and sounds.

 Some of these people may have a medical diagnosis such as autistic spectrum disorder, attention deficit hyperactivity disorder, dyspraxia or developmental coordination disorder, but many people will have no such diagnosis.

 "One of the best courses I've attended!
 I am taking away some good ideas and a whole new way of thinking about behaviour"

 The aim of this popular two day course is to provide teachers and health professionals with an understanding of sensory processing disorder and the everyday difficulties that children and adults experience at school, home and other settings.
 The main focus of this course will be to give participants the tools necessary to identify and analyse sensory behaviours, and then set up simple and appropriate sensory strategies.
 There will be a practical session in the large sensory room at The Space Centre on Day 2.